-Our company aspires to be open and transparent about how we operate in order to earn and retain the trust and confidence of our customers, employees, shareholders and other important stakeholders.
+Our company aspires to being open and transparent about how we operate in order to earn and retain the trust and confidence of our customers, employees, shareholders, and other important stakeholders.

-We do this by proactively providing nonproprietary information to stakeholders about our business and how we operate, which will help stakeholders make informed decisions about their interactions with the company and our products.
+We do this by proactively providing nonproprietary information to stakeholders about our business and how we operate, which helps stakeholders make informed decisions about their interactions with the company and our products.

-We disclose information through a variety of mechanisms, including our financial disclosures, the publication of our annual corporate responsibility report, and participation in voluntary efforts such as the CDP (formerly the Carbon Disclosure Project), through the media and through one-on-one stakeholder discussions.
+We disclose information through a variety of mechanisms, including our financial disclosures, our annual corporate responsibility report, and participation in voluntary efforts such as the CDP (formerly the Carbon Disclosure Project), as well as through the media and through one-on-one stakeholder discussions.
 As part of this commitment to increasing transparency, we also disclose information in this corporate responsibility report in the following areas:

 We are committed to the PhRMA/EFPIA Principles for Responsible Clinical Trial Data Sharing.

 - Procedure on Access to Clinical Trial Data

 Scientific and medical researchers who wish to submit a proposal for access to our company’s data may send an inquiry by clicking here.

 Effective July 1, 2011, when we submit a manuscript on a study of an investigational or an approved medicine or vaccine to a biomedical journal, we will voluntarily include the protocol and statistical analysis plan.
 We previously supplied this material only upon request.
 Upon a journal’s acceptance of the manuscript for publication, we will provide the journal, at its own discretion, with the opportunity to post on its website the key sections of the protocol, including the objectives and hypotheses, patient inclusion and exclusion criteria, study design and procedures, efficacy and safety measures, and statistical analysis plan, and any amendments relating to those sections.